COUGS-DESI: A Catalog of Unusual Galaxies with Polar Structures in the DESI Legacy Imaging Surveys: Creation of the catalog

-The uncertainties in the magnitudes and isophotal radii were estimated through a Monte Carlo procedure that propagated three primary sources of error: (1) per–isophote intensity uncertainties from the \texttt{ELLIPSE} output, (2) global sky–background fluctuations modeled as a random additive offset to all isophotes, and (3) the adopted photometric zeropoint uncertainty taken from \citep{2023RNAAS...7..105Z}.
+The uncertainties in the magnitudes and isophotal radii were estimated through a Monte Carlo procedure that propagated three primary sources of error: (1) per–isophote intensity uncertainties from the \texttt{ELLIPSE} output; (2) global sky–background fluctuations modeled as a random additive offset to all isophotes; and (3) the adopted photometric zeropoint uncertainty taken from \citep{2023RNAAS...7..105Z}.
 For each galaxy, 1000 random realizations of its surface–brightness profile were generated by perturbing these quantities, and the apparent magnitude and $R_{26}$ were recomputed in each iteration.
-The standard deviation of the resulting distributions was taken as the statistical uncertainty, while the zeropoint term was added in quadrature to obtain the total error budget.
+The standard deviation of the resulting distributions was taken as the statistical uncertainty, while the zero-point term was added in quadrature to obtain the total error budget.

-All selected PSG candidates were cross-matched with the SGA, HyperLeda, and NED databases to obtain available photometric and morphological information for each galaxy.
-In addition, all galaxies were cross-matched with the SDSS~DR19 database \citep{2025arXiv250707093S} to retrieve spectroscopic redshifts, and with the DESI Legacy~DR9 and DR10 releases to obtain photometric redshift estimates.
-For galaxies with available spectroscopic redshifts ($z_\mathrm{sp}$), we adopt these values as their redshifts $z$.
-When spectroscopic measurements are unavailable, we instead use the corresponding photometric redshifts ($z_\mathrm{ph}$).
+All selected PSG candidates were cross-matched with the SGA, HyperLeda, and NED databases to obtain the available photometric and morphological information for each galaxy.
+In addition, all galaxies were cross-matched with the SDSS~DR19 database \citep[][submitted to AAS Journals]{2025arXiv250707093S} to retrieve spectroscopic redshifts.
+They were then cross-matched with the DESI Legacy~DR9 and DR10 releases to obtain the photometric redshift estimates.
+For galaxies with available spectroscopic redshifts ($z_\mathrm{sp}$), we adopted these values as their redshifts, $z$.
+When spectroscopic measurements were unavailable, we instead used the corresponding photometric redshifts ($z_\mathrm{ph}$).
 To ensure that there are no systematic deviations between the two, we compared DESI Legacy~DR10 photometric redshifts with SDSS spectroscopic redshifts for 1,034 galaxies with both measurements.
-This comparison yields a linear relation of $z_\mathrm{ph} = 1.015\,z_\mathrm{sp}$, with a coefficient of determination $\rho^2 = 0.932$ and a median relative error of $|z_\mathrm{sp} - z_\mathrm{ph}| / z_\mathrm{sp} = 0.161$.
+This comparison yields a linear relation of $z_\mathrm{ph} = 1.015\,z_\mathrm{sp}$, with a coefficient of determination of $\rho^2 = 0.932$ and a median relative error of $|z_\mathrm{sp} - z_\mathrm{ph}| / z_\mathrm{sp} = 0.161$.